Image

 My Response:

 When I was in graduate school (2015-2017), I always pursued research opportunities that would increase my knowledge about the sector that I’m most passionate about: critical infrastructure.
 To prepare for future projects, I was trying to educate myself on secure architecture and engineering strategies for advanced metering infrastructure (AMI).
 To my surprise, available research on securing AMI was very limited.
 At the time of this writing, this is still an emerging challenge that could benefit from new creative solutions.
 Speaking of advances in tech, companies like Georgia Power are building the future of energy with innovative Smart Neighborhood Projects.
 They are building entire neighborhoods while integrating future functionalities into the design.
 According to Southern Company COO Kimberly Greene, these research projects will allow them to understand “how distributed energy resources interact with the electric grid and how emerging technologies will improve customers' lives.”
 I am willing to bet a certification voucher that security is not in the architecture process.
 I’d love to be proven wrong.
 The key here is to view emerging technology as opportunities for security research.
-There are other areas that will continue fueling the need for skilled security talent well into the future, including:- Industrial protocols
+There are other areas that will continue fueling the need for skilled security talent well into the future, including:

 - Cryptocurrency mining